-Currently, students in years 7 and 8 follow a rotation of modules to cover the subject areas of Food, Textiles and Product Design.
-There are clear links between all of these areas, but also important and interesting differences.
+Currently, students in years 7 and 8 follow a rotation of modules to cover the subject areas of Food Technology and Product Design.
+There are clear links between these areas, but also important and interesting differences.

 In Year 9, students may opt to study AQA GCSE Design & Technology or OCR National Engineering Design.

 The new GCSE is a challenge, but Design & Technology will continue to encourage the students to be creative and to enjoy their work.

 The new OCR National is a vocational course which emphasises the industrial links of the subject.

 By delivering modern, stimulating projects the department is able to raise standards of achievement whilst also helping to prepare students for the modern world.
 All Design & Technology projects involve problem solving, creativity, logical thinking, meeting people’s needs, and healthy living – as well as traditional skills such as numeracy through measurement.